nikitavoloboev/data/docs/open-source/github/github-actions.md

 - [dependency-review-action](https://github.com/actions/dependency-review-action) - GitHub Action for detecting vulnerable dependencies in your PRs.
 - [GitHub Release On Push Action](https://github.com/rymndhng/release-on-push-action) - Github Action to create a git tag + release when pushed to main branch.
 - [GitHub Issue Parser](https://github.com/stefanbuck/github-issue-parser) - Use this action to convert issues into a unified JSON structure.
+- [Download workflow artifact GitHub Action](https://github.com/dawidd6/action-download-artifact) - Downloads and extracts uploaded artifact associated with given workflow and commit or other criteria.

 ## Go